mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox-adlsg2_ld.md

 #### Test large data sets (optional)

-For examples on how to test replication with larger amounts of data, see our [HDP Sandbox testing](../testing/test_hdp_sandbox.md) guide.
+If you want to replicate larger amounts of data, see our [HDP Sandbox testing](../testing/test_hdp_sandbox.md) guide.

 _You have now set up live replication from your HDP Sandbox to your ADLS Gen2 container.
 Contact [WANdisco](https://wandisco.com/contact) for further information about Fusion and what it can offer you._